For the fifth year, Columbus C.E.O. asked our readers about the things that make Central Ohio's business scene great.

 Artina Promotional Products repeated last year's win.
 In second place was Leaderpromos.

 Best Sign Company

-Associated Graphics Inc., which tied for first last year, gets a solo win.
+Associated Graphics Inc., which tied for first last year, got the top spot all to itself.

 THE FUN STUFF

 Cheers!
 Bar Louie was again lauded for its libations.
 Eleven posted a close second-place finish.

 The Susan G. Komen Race for the Cure finished with its fourth category win, beating Pelotonia by a nose.

 Readers are hooked on five-time champ Starbucks, which garnered twice the votes of Stauf's Coffee Roasters.